TLop503/quicksand/README.md

   * `http://localhost:8080`
 * You should see the Quicksand web interface.
 * Once it loads, click **Start Container** to launch the sandbox environment.
-  * In the terminal, you should see the terminal downloading the required Docker images.
+  * In the terminal, you should see the terminal pull the required Docker images.
   * Once these automatic downloads stop generating on your terminal, you will see a running sandbox environment!
 * To shut down Quicksand, return to the terminal where it is running and press:
   * **Ctrl + C**

 ### Troubleshooting
 * If the Firefox or Tor container does not start after clicking its button in the WebUI and the interface remains on the “Reconnecting” screen, simply refresh the page.
 The container may have started successfully in the background, and refreshing ensures the WebUI reconnects properly.
-* Make sure you have the lastest version of Go
+* Make sure you have the latest version of Go

 ### Quicksand Web Interface Overview
 The Quicksand WebUI provides a simple control panel for managing the browser sandbox containers.
 Each button in the interface performs a specific action through the backend API.